 Erline Mayberry Scholarship

 The Veterans of Foreign War Auxiliary Department of North Carolina is offering four (4) one year scholarships in the amount of $1,000.00.
-Scholarships are selected based on academic record, financial need, character, and school and community activities.
-To be eligible, a student must plan to attend a two or four year college in North Carolina, be the son, daughter, grandchild, or stepchild of a current member of the VFW Auxiliary or the VFW.
+Scholarships are selected based on academic record, financial need, character, and school, and community activities.
+To be eligible, a student must plan to attend a two or four-year college in North Carolina, be the son, daughter, grandchild, or stepchild of a current member of the VFW Auxiliary or the VFW.
 The student must be recommended by the principal, a teacher, or counselor as scholastically and morally worthy to be considered for a scholarship.
-Deadline to return application to the scholarship chairman is February 15, 2019.
+Deadline to return the application to the scholarship chairman is February 15, 2019.
 For more information and an application, please see your guidance counselor.

 Household Quotes Scholarship